nextgis/docs_ngweb/source/layers.rst

 .. note::
 	For vector data, previews are available for both the layer and the style.
 For rasters - for style only.
 For TMS and WFS layers, preview is also available.

-While in the corresponding resource, click on the **Preview** button in the right menu in the **Extra** section or on the "eye" icon opposite the name of the child resource.
+While in the corresponding resource, click the "eye" icon opposite the name of the child resource or the **Preview** button in the right menu in the **Extra** section.

 A visual preview of the uploaded geometries will open without the possibility of more detailed interaction (viewing attributes, identifying objects, etc).